DDrew73/491h/labs/lab5/lab5.md

 2. Open Mu.
 If you have any problems detecting your board, return to Lab 1!

 ### Step 2: Getting Force From Your FSR
 1. Set up a voltage divider with a 10K resistor and your FSR.
+I set up the divider with the FSR on "bottom" as R2.

 2. Take an analog measurement of the output voltage without touching the FSR. <u>What does this imply about the current resistance of your FSR?</u>